Center for Gifted Education

 We do not require GT Identification to participate in the Summer Programs presented by the Center for Gifted Education.
 A Mandatory Qualification is required to participate in the Summer Programs presented by the Center for Gifted Education.

 All new participants must submit a one-time, non-refundable, $25.00 Application for Admission.
-The Screening Window for Admission to the Summer Programs presented by the Center for Gifted Education is currently CLOSED.
+The Screening Window for Admission to the Summer Programs presented by the Center for Gifted Education is currently OPEN.

 The application fee covers the review of the parent/guardian and teacher checklists, GT Paperwork, and any standardized test scores by Dr. Bruce-Davis.
 She will determine student qualifications for participation in the Summer Programs presented by the Center for Gifted Education.